Meme1079/PsychWiki/PsychWiki_Source/Tweens and Timers.md

 - `targetColor` - The color the object will have when the tween ends **(Must be a Hexadecimal Color)**

-Example: To tween Boyfriend's color to Red, you should use `doTweenColor('bfColorTween', 'boyfriend', 'FF0000', 1, 'linear')`, when the tween ends, it will do a callback for `onTweenCompleted('bfColorTween')`
+Example: `doTweenColor('bfColorTween', 'boyfriend', 'FF0000', 1, 'linear')` This tween boyfriend color to red
 ### runTimer(tag:String, time:Float = 1, loops:Int = 1)
 Runs a timer with a determined duration and loops count.